learn-co-students/crowdfunding-sql-lab-001/README.md

 ## Questions

 Answer the below questions with SQL.
 You'll use different kinds of SQL joins to arrive at the answers for most.
-Put your SQL queries in `spec/crowdfunder_spec.rb` file.
-For this Q & A section, the database will be seeded with externally so don't expect it to reflect the data you added above.
+Put your SQL queries in the `spec/crowdfunder_spec.rb` file.
+For this Q & A section, the database will be seeded with external data so don't expect it to reflect the data you added above.

 - Select the titles of all projects and their pledge amounts.